 Technically speaking, pastina is the name for a category of pasta.
 Pastina= tiny pasta.
 There are many types of tiny pasta that can be characterized as such.
 Stelline, acini di pepe, and orzo, to name a few.

-However here in the U.S., the word pastina is often used to describe the more specific shape, stelline, or "little stars."
+However here in the U.S., the word pastina (Amazon link) is often used to describe the more specific shape, stelline, or "little stars."

 5 Ways to make Pastina